top of page

 googlescholar-01.png

-Michele Chan, M.A., is a fifth-year graduate student in the clinical psychology doctoral program.
+Michele Chan, M.A., is a graduate student in the clinical psychology doctoral program currently on internship at Rutgers Medical Center.
 She earned her B.A in psychology and biology (2013) from the University of Georgia and her M.A in psychology (2018) from Wake Forest University.
 Previously, Michele investigated the role of ethnic identity in Asian American adolescents’ relationships and multiracial identity integration.
 She is interested in how ethnic racial socialization informs ethnic-racial identification for multiracial individuals.
 Additional topics of research interest include: protective barriers for discrimination, and the psychosocial adjustment of minority and underserved populations.

 GRADUATE STUDENT, UNCG